georgejesswin/Motor-Cooling-System-Design/README.md

 4. Click **Run** in Simulink.

-You can view the temperature response in the video demo or directly through Simulink scopes.
+You can view the temperature response through Simulink scope.

 ---